The pandemic intensified hunger in the D.C. region. Now, there’s a push to end it for good.

 Much of the new support system will have to be financed by the government, said Montgomery County Council member Gabe Albornoz (D-At Large).
 But what’s also promising is the cohort of churches, neighborhood groups and other volunteer organizations that started responding to food insecurity during the pandemic — and intend to continue.

-In Silver Spring, a Black megachurch that only to run food drives only on the holidays is now giving out meals three times a week at six locations.
+In Silver Spring, a Black megachurch that used to run food drives only on the holidays is now giving out meals three times a week at six locations.
 In Gaithersburg, a pastor who coordinated “grab-and-go” meals at a parking lot has set up a new resource center and hired members of the surrounding community to help run it.
 And in Germantown, a ragtag team of volunteers who started off distributing meals to a handful of families at a trailer park recently held a ribbon-cutting ceremony for their permanent base in a county recreation center.

-“To me, it’s not an option that this ends,” said Grace Rivera-Oven, co-founder of the Upcounty Distribution Hub.
+“To me, it’s not an option that this ends,” said Grace Rivera-Oven, co-founder of the Upcounty Consolidation Hub.
 A Germantown resident, she stopped most of her consulting work when the pandemic hit to help distribute food at the emptied galleries of the BlackRock Center for the Arts.
 Her group went from providing meals for 23 households to 1,200, the vast majority of which have young children.
 Last November, the county asked if she could help replicate what she had done in Germantown at seven other locations across the county.
 She agreed.

 “I’m in this for good — and them, too,” Rivera-Oven said one recent Wednesday, gesturing at her staff hauling bags of produce into cars lined up outside South Lake Elementary School in Gaithersburg.